openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 ```

 #### Start the system
-To start the openvocs system use:
+To start the OPENVOCS® system use:

 ```
 sudo systemctl start ov_mc.target
 ```

-This is the final target for openvocs within your systemd configuration. ov_mc.target will start all subtargets and subservices.
+This is the final target for OPENVOCS® within your systemd configuration. ov_mc.target will start all subtargets and subservices.

 ---

 ### [Installation - Windows][toc]
-To be able to run OPENVOCS in a Window machine, you need to install the Windows-Subsystem-for-Linux (WSL):
+To be able to run OPENVOCS® in a Window machine, you need to install the Windows-Subsystem-for-Linux (WSL):

 1. [Install WSL](https://www.roberts999.com/posts/2018/11/wsl-coding-windows-ubuntu#201811-GetWsl)
    1. Enable the windows subsystem for linux in windows features